Skip to content

 Every architectural choice is a trade.

 Selective action vs frequency.
 The economic gate means the system abstains often.
-Most of the time, it does nothing.
-That is the design, not a bug.
-But it also means there is no stream of small wins to compound while waiting for a confident call.
+High-confidence opportunities are rare by construction, so the baseline operating state is inaction.
+There is no stream of small wins to compound while waiting for a confident call.
 Long quiet stretches are the operating norm, not a failure state.

-Market data only.
-XRPulse uses price, volume, and order book data from the XRP Ledger.
-It does not incorporate fundamental data, sentiment, social media, ETF flows, SEC filings, or any alternative data source.
-If the signal is not in the microstructure, the model will not find it.
+Market and ledger data only.
+XRPulse uses price, volume, order book, AMM-state, and RLUSD-flow data from the XRP Ledger.
+It does not incorporate news, sentiment, social media, ETF flows, SEC filings, or off-chain alternative data.
+If the signal is not in ledger-observable microstructure or flow, the model will not find it.

 Single-asset concentration.
 The entire system operates on the XRP/RLUSD pair.
 There is no diversification across assets, venues, or strategies.
 Concentration risk is real.